Guarujá: Tourist attractions

+Media

+In telecommunications, the city was served by the Companhia Telefônica Brasileira until 1973, when it began to be served by the Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).

 Sports

 The Estádio Municipal Antônio Fernandes is a football (soccer) stadium located in the city.
 Associação Desportiva Guarujá play their home games at this stadium.
 The Bosnia and Herzegovina national football team picked Guarujá as their base during the 2014 FIFA World Cup in Brazil.

 Charles Oliveira, the former UFC lightweight champion, was born and raised in Guarujá.
 He proudly represents Guarujá and is known for his charitable contributions to the community, especially during the COVID-19 pandemic.

-Airport and Air Force Base
+Airport and air force base

-Santos Air Force Base – BAST, a base of the Brazilian Air Force, is located in Guarujá.
+The Santos Air Force Base – BAST, a base of the Brazilian Air Force, is located in Guarujá.

-The city will be served by Guarujá Civil Metropolitan Aerodrome, located in the vicinity of the Air Force Base.
+The city will be served by the Guarujá Civil Metropolitan Aerodrome, located in the vicinity of the air force base.